pudly/schmopera-hugo/content/articles/simon-cowell-stop-it.md

 date = "2014-03-14T08:00:00-04:00"
 lastmod = "2015-04-26T00:15:00-04:00"
 publishDate = "2014-03-14T08:00:00-04:00"
-short_description = "Well, it's happened.
-Child opera singer (and human oxymoron) Amira Willighagen will release her first album, and it's going to be on Simon Cowell's label, Syco Entertainment.
-It features the poor little thing singing things like \"O mio babbino caro\" and dub-over duets with Luciano Pavarotti.
+short_description = "Well, it&#039;s happened.
+Child opera singer (and human oxymoron) Amira Willighagen will release her first album, and it&#039;s going to be on Simon Cowell&#039;s label, Syco Entertainment.
+It features the poor little thing singing things like &quot;O mio babbino caro&quot; and dub-over duets with Luciano Pavarotti.
 Wait, what?
 Yup. " slug = "simon-cowell-stop-it" title = "Simon Cowell, stop it."
 +++